Friedrich Wilhelm Quirin von Forcade de Biaix

-Friedrich Wilhelm Quirin von Forcade de Biaix, baptized Quirin Frideric de Forcade, aka Friedrich Quirin von Forcade, aka Frédéric Quérin de Forcade (* 11 January 1699, Berlin; † 23 March 1765, Berlin) was a Royal Prussian Lieutenant General, the second son of Jean de Forcade de Biaix, an early Huguenot immigrant to Brandenburg-Prussia and a descendant of the noble family of Forcade.
+Friedrich Wilhelm Quirin von Forcade de Biaix, baptized Quirin Frideric de Forcade, aka Friedrich Quirin von Forcade, aka Frédéric Quérin de Forcade (11 January 1699 – 23 March 1765) was a Prussian military officer, the second son of Jean de Forcade de Biaix, an early Huguenot immigrant to Brandenburg-Prussia and a descendant of the noble family of Forcade.
 He was one of Frederick the Great's most active and most treasured officers.
 He was wounded three times and once left for dead on the battlefield.
 Together with his wife, he fathered 23 children.

 He was Regimentschef of the 23rd Prussian Infantry Regiment, recipient of the Kingdom of Prussia's highest military order of merit for heroism, Knight of the Order of Pour le Mérite, Knight of the Order of the Black Eagle, Canon (Domherr) of Havelberg, Castellan (Drost) in Neuenrade in the County of Mark, Lord Seneschal (Amtshauptmann) of Zinna, President of the Ober-Collegium Sanitatis in Berlin and Lieutenant governor of Breslau.

 In 1851, his name was place on the north facing commemorative plaque on the Equestrian statue of Frederick the Great in Berlin.